"If you build it, they will come."

 The most beautiful thing about that whole process was that all these people offered so much of their time to us requesting nothing in return.
 Not one person was paid for the work they put toward Picton Picturefest.

+By April, we had a clear-ish vision and plan.
 We confirmed various indoor and outdoor venues across Picton and its surroundings, many of them in kind (an old movie theater, a town hall, and a church run by one of the most progressive and lovely ministers I've ever come across).

 We spoke at surrounding high schools and partnered with youth film festivals across Canada to get participants in the workshop, which wasn't easy (one classroom stared up us with nary a facial expression and not one of them even bothered to come and take a pamphlet at the end of the presentation).